 Archaeological Value Hearings Explained

-Archaeological Value hearings are public processes that allow interested parties to present their views on whether or not a place should be included in the Victorian Heritage Inventory as a site of ‘archaeological value’.
+Archaeological Value hearings are public processes that allow interested parties to present their views on whether or not a place should be included in the Victorian Heritage Inventory as a site of archaeological value.

-The Executive Director, Heritage Victoria may make a recommendation to the Heritage Council of Victoria that a place be approved as a site of ‘archaeological value’.
+The Executive Director, Heritage Victoria may make a recommendation to the Heritage Council of Victoria that a place be approved as a site of archaeological value.

 The Executive Director’s recommendation is based on the assessment of whether the place:

-• Is situated in the State; and
+• is situated in the State; and

-• Contains an artefact, deposit or feature which is less than 75 years old; and
+• contains an artefact, deposit or feature which is less than 75 years old; and

-• Requires archaeological methods to reveal information about the settlement, development or use of the place; and
+• requires archaeological methods to reveal information about the settlement, development or use of the place; and

-• Is not associated only with the Aboriginal occupation of the place; and
+• is not associated only with the Aboriginal occupation of the place; and

-• Has archaeological value.
+• has archaeological value.

 This assessment is made after Heritage Victoria research the history of the place.

-This form must be lodged within 28 days of the notice of the Executive Director’s recommendation.
+This form must be lodged within 28 days of notice of the Executive Director’s recommendation.
 Submitters will be advised whether or not a hearing is to be held.
 Recommendations open for comment under the Heritage Act 2017 are listed under Executive Director Recommendations.

 Archaeological Value Hearings